Goodman surgery and projectively Anosov flows: Dehn type surgeries on --manifolds

-We describe a Dehn-type surgery on Anosov flows introduced by Goodman \cite{Goo}.
-This construction, inspired by Handel-Thurston one \cite{HaTh}, is very general and was used to construct the first family of Anosov flows on hyperbolic manifolds.
+In this section we describe two Dehn-type surgery on Anosov flows.
+The first has been introduced by Goodman \cite{Goo}.
+This construction, inspired by Handel-Thurston one \cite{HaTh}, is performed along a transverse annulus sufficiently close to a closed orbit.
 We refer to \cite{Sha} for a more detailed description.
+The second construction has been discovered by Foulon and Hasselblatt and produces new contact Anosov flows when it is performed along particular Legendrian knots in a geodesic flow.